 Students pursuing a direct path in psychology face similar hurdles as other professions in the medical field.
-Going the full route to becoming a fully-trained professional is time-consuming, and challenging.
+Going the full route to becoming a fully trained professional is time-consuming, and challenging.
 Furthermore, working in the field can be emotionally stressful, as is any profession which takes such an intense focus on humans and their behaviour.
-Thankfully, psychology graduate programs help equip students to deal with these challenges, which can ultimately lead them into a rich and rewarding profession.
+Thankfully, psychology graduate programs also prepares students to deal with these challenges, which can ultimately lead them to a rich and rewarding profession.

 What is the future career outlook with psychology degree?

-Job growth depends on which industry you decides to venture into, although marketing and HR are particularly popular careers to pursue with a psychology degree, and are fast growing as well.
+Job growth depends on which industry you decide to venture into, although marketing and HR are particularly popular careers to pursue with a psychology degree and are fast growing as well.
 Other major employers of psychology graduates include local and national governments, the media, police forces, prisons, schools, colleges of further education, and social services.

 As previously mentioned, courses accredited by the British Psychological Society (BPS) put a focus on qualitative and quantitate data analysis and research.
 That means students with these degrees are highly sought-after in fields such as healthcare, law enforcement, finance, IT, and research.